Regularity thresholds for anomalous dissipation and related phenomena in passive scalars: Consequences of the DiPerna-Lions theory

 \subsection{Anomalous regularization}

 A widely accepted theory in the turbulence literature is that there is, in some statistical sense, a relation between the regularity of the advecting vector field $v$ and the passive scalar $\theta_\varepsilon$ in \eqref{e:parabolic}.
 Roughly speaking a $C^\alpha$ regularity for $v$ should correspond to a uniform $C^\beta$ regularity of $\theta_\varepsilon$ for $\beta$ satisfying $\alpha + 2\beta =1$.
 Some authors in the literature call this ``anomalous regularization''.
 More generally the ``law'' is known as Obukhov-Corrsin relation or the Yaglom law.
 We will discuss the Yaglom law in Section \ref{s:Yaglom-2}.
 Here we will show that anomalous regularization does not occur, if the random vector field $v$ satisfies the assumptions of Theorem \ref{t:no-anomaly-2} and Theorem \ref{t:no-anomaly-general}.
-In particular, one can prove the following result. \begin{proposition} Let $v$ be an autonomous divergence-free vector field which satisfies the conditions of Theorems \ref{t:no-anomaly-2} or \ref{t:no-anomaly-general}.
-Then there exist initial data $\theta_{in} \in L^\infty (\mathbb{T}^d)$ such that the corresponding unique solution $\theta$ to the transport equation \eqref{e:transport} has the property that $\theta (\cdot, t) \notin C^\beta (\mathbb{T}^d)$ for any $\beta > 0$ and $t \in [0,T]$.
-Moreover, for any sequence of solutions $\{ \theta_\epsilon \}$ to the advection-diffusion equation \eqref{eq:advection_diffusion} such that $\epsilon \rightarrow 0$, one has for any $\beta > 0$ and $t \in [0,T]$